 For a large portion of the year, South Floridians are treated to incredible weather.
 Clear blue skies, accompanied by the ocean breeze, make everyday ideal for being outside.
-From Boca Raton to Naples to Miami, South Floridians everywhere are treated every single day, which the rest of the country is forced to hide away from heavy snowfall or other inclement weather.
+From Boca Raton to Naples to Miami, South Floridians everywhere are treated every single day, while the rest of the country is forced to hide away from heavy snowfall or other inclement weather.
 However, during the second half of the year, every citizen of South Florida heads inside as thunderstorms, tropical storms, and hurricanes bombard the area.

 Since hurricanes were first tracked in the late 1800s, Florida has been hit by more named storms than any other state in the country.
 In fact, Florida has sustained more than double the number of hurricanes than Texas, the state that’s been affected by the second most hurricanes.
 Even though hurricanes and tropical storms are a serious reality that has caused severe damage in the past, many people don’t take them seriously or aren’t equipped to take them seriously.
 As the number one electrician and generator installation company in Boca Raton and South Florida for over 25 years, we come to learn just how important it is to be ready before hurricane season rolls around.
 It’s extremely important your family is aware of the dangers these storms bring, and how to properly prepare for them before they arrive.